Firoz-Hasan/user-post-api/README.md

     its own.
 When we delete the Person entity, our Address entity should also get deleted.
     Cascading is the way to achieve this.
 When we perform some action on the target entity, the same action will be applied to the associated entity.
+17) DTO is an abbreviation for Data Transfer Object, so it is used to transfer the data between classes and modules of your application.
+    DTO should only contain private fields for your data, getters, setters and constructors.
+    It is not recommended to add business logic methods to such classes, but it is OK to add some util methods.
+18) DAO is an abbreviation for Data Access Object, so it should encapsulate the logic for retrieving, saving and updating data in your data storage (a database, a file-system, whatever).